EPCOT (concept): EPCOT after Disney

-Without Walt Disney's personal leadership, EPCOT's progress was "seriously weakened."
-In the late 1970s, Disney CEO Card Walker wanted to revisit the EPCOT idea, but the board was still wary and all agreed that Walt's EPCOT would not work in its initial incarnation; they thought that no one would want to live under a microscope and be watched constantly.
+Without Walt Disney's leadership, EPCOT's progress was "seriously weakened".
+In the late 1970s, Disney CEO Card Walker wanted to revisit the EPCOT idea, but the board was still wary, and all agreed that Walt's EPCOT would not work in its initial incarnation; they thought that no one would want to live under a microscope and be watched constantly.
 The result of the compromise was the EPCOT Center theme park (now simply known as EPCOT), which opened in 1982.
 While still emulating Walt Disney's ideas, it was not a city, but rather closer to that of a World's Fair.
 EPCOT, somewhat true to Walt Disney's vision, revolves around technology and the future in the Future World area.
 The World Showcase is an embellished version of the downtown shopping area, albeit without the enclosure.

 In the early 1990s, the Walt Disney Company built a community on the Florida property called Celebration.
-It is a planned community that employs some of the ideas that Walt Disney envisioned, but on a significantly smaller scale.
+It is a planned community that employs some of the ideas that Walt Disney envisioned but on a significantly smaller scale.
 Unlike EPCOT, which was based on modernism and futurism, there is no radial design for Celebration.
 Celebration is designed based on new urbanism, and resembles a small American town, but has all the modern conveniences, without the revolutionary transportation ideas contained in the plans for EPCOT.
 Similar planned communities, known as lifestyle centers, are now being built by other planners.

-Singapore is often cited as a real-life EPCOT country.
-William Gibson described Singapore as "Disneyland with the death penalty" in an article for Wired in 1993, due to its high degree of city planning and clean and orderly lifestyle, just as Walt Disney would have wanted his community to be.
+In the early 1970s, the city of Rotonda West, Florida, near to Punta Gorda on Florida's Gulf of Mexico coastline, was created.
+The city uses a circular grid layout, divided into eight sections and a central hub, similar to a wagon wheel.